enesdogansanli/About_Me/README.md

 # About_Me

-I am a computer engineering master student.
-I am extremely interested in Machine Learning and Deep Learning.
-You can find some information about me in this repository.
+I am a computer engineering master student at Yildiz Technical University.
+I am currently working on machine learning, big data, computer vision and collaborative learning.
+I am actively doing research and developing projects.
+You can view my projects on the GITHUB link.

 - Python